zajacHubert/crm-shop-client/README.md

   - password: client123

 ## To test all the functionalities of the application, it is recommended to log in as admin
+# Of course new can register new account, but this way you automatically create client role

 ## Limitations for specific role:
 - admin: